keedio/AvroRepoKafkaProducerTest/README.md

 Camus:
   https://github.com/mvalleavila/camus
   - Camus is a connection between Kafka and HDFS.
-So is a Kafka Consumer, in the example it's used a camus class to encode the message, and "talk" with the Avri Schema Repository
+So is a Kafka Consumer, in this example a camus class it's usedto encode the message, and "talk" with the Avro Schema Repository

 =================================